Song 2: Reception

-A reviewer from Music Week wrote, "This punky, new wavathon is more immediate than most of the cuts from their new album and all the better for the catchy "woo-hoo" bits."
+A reviewer from Music Week wrote: "This punky, new wavathon is more immediate than most of the cuts from their new album and all the better for the catchy 'woo-hoo' bits."
 David Sinclair from The Times noted "the American garageband banging and crashing" of the song.

 In the UK, "Song 2" built upon the success of Blur's chart-topping single "Beetlebum" to reach number two in the charts.
-It was also popular on radio stations in the US; consequently, it went at number 55 on the Hot 100 Airplay chart, number 6 on Billboard's Modern Rock Tracks chart, staying on that chart for 26 weeks and number 25 on the Mainstream Rock Tracks chart.
+It was also popular on radio stations in the US; consequently, it went at number 55 on the Hot 100 Airplay chart, number 6 on Billboard's Modern Rock Tracks chart, staying on that chart for 26 weeks, and number 25 on the Mainstream Rock Tracks chart.
 It also placed number two on Triple J's Hottest 100 for 1997 in Australia.
 The song is atypical of Blur's previous style.
 The song's intro has been called Graham Coxon's "finest moment".
 NME ranked "Song 2" at number two in its end-of-year list of the Top 20 Singles of 1997, and later listed it as one of the best songs from the 1990s.

+The song has become a fixture in sports stadiums as well.
+It has been used in multiple FIFA video games, namely FIFA: Road to World Cup 98 and FIFA 23.

 Music video

 The music video for this song was directed by Sophie Muller, and it features the band playing in a small, secluded room with loud amplifiers behind them.
 During the choruses, the volume of the song sends the band members crashing against the walls and ground.
 The set used was modelled on that in the video for their pre-breakthrough single "Popscene".

+In 2022, the band uploaded a video onto their YouTube channel called “Song 2 Take 2”, which shows previously unreleased footage of the video being shot in a single take.
+It was released in celebration of the 25th anniversary of the album.